There are eight standing committees which focus on specific areas of the student experience ranging from academic policy to social equity.

 The Club Affairs Committee is responsible to overseeing all activities related to SGA clubs and organizations.
 They consider all requests for new club recognition and submit them before the SGA Senate for Approval.
 This committee is responsible for monitioring SGA Organizations during meetings and events, and shall keep in close contact with club officials to ensure that they are running smoothly and correctly.
 They will investigate student exclusions from participating in clubs and violations of SGA or UVM policies.
 The Club Affairs Committee with decide on club recognition status and disciplinary actions.

-To find out more about the Student Action Committee visit us on the Lynx or contact Committee Chair, Niki Brown (email@example.com)
+To find out more about the Student Action Committee visit us on the Lynx or contact Committee Chair, Cammy Schiller (email@example.com)

 - The Lynx- Your one-stop-shop for SGA Club Registration and Information!